hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise.md

 ---
-title: Set up load balancers with MetalLB in HPE GreenLake for Private Cloud Enterprise
+title: Set up load balancer with MetalLB in HPE GreenLake for Private Cloud Enterprise
 date: 2023-09-01T08:59:11.280Z
 author: Guoping Jia
 authorimage: /img/guoping.png
 disable: false
+tags:
+  - Kubernetes
+  - MetalLB
+  - Load Balancer
+  - HPE GreenLake
+  - HPE GreenLake for Private Cloud Enterprise
+  - HPE GreenLake for Containers
 ---
 This blog post describes how to set up the load balancer using [MetalLB](https://metallb.universe.tf/) for a K8s cluster in [HPE GreenLake for Private Cloud Enterprise](https://www.hpe.com/us/en/greenlake/private-cloud-enterprise.html).
-It allows customers to configure load balancing services for their workload deployeds in the K8s clusters.
+It allows customers to configure load balancing services for their workloads deployed in the K8s clusters.

 ### Overview

-In [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), customers can create services of type *NodePort* for their workloads in K8s clusters using the label *hpecp.hpe.com/hpecp-internal-gateway=true*.
+In [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), customers can create services with the type of *NodePort* for their workloads deployed in K8s clusters using the label *hpecp.hpe.com/hpecp-internal-gateway=true*.
 The services will be automatically exposed to a container platform gateway host with assigned ports.
-The deployed workload will become accessible externally using the gateway host name and the assigned ports as URLs.
-Different from various public cloud providers, such as *GCP*, *AWS* and *Microsoft Azure*, HPE GreenLake for Containers doesn’t support external load balancers.
-This blog post describes how to use MetalLB to provide load balancing services for K8s clusters in HPE GreenLake for Containers.
-It provides customers with the flexibility to configure custom load balancers for their workloads deployed in HPE GreenLake for Private Cloud Enterprise.
+The deployed workloads will become accessible externally using the gateway host name and the assigned ports as access URLs.
+Different from various public cloud providers, such as *GCP*, *AWS* and *Microsoft Azure*, HPE GreenLake for Containers doesn’t support network load balancers.
+When you create services with the type of *LoadBalancer*, they will remain in the *'pending'* state indefinitely when created.
+This blog post will show you how to use MetalLB to provide load balancing services for K8s clusters in HPE GreenLake for Containers.
+It provides customers with the flexibility to configure custom load balancers for their deployed workloads in HPE GreenLake for Private Cloud Enterprise.

 ### Prerequisites

 Before starting, make sure you have the following requirements:

 * A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
-* The kubectl CLI tool, together with the kubeconfig files for accessing the K8s cluster
+* The kubectl CLI tool, together with the kubeconfig file for accessing the K8s cluster
 * A range of virtual IP addresses.
 Those IP addresses should not be used in any existing K8s clusters.
 They will be assigned to the load balancer services.

 ### D﻿eploy MetalLB for load balancing

-[MetalLB](https://metallb.universe.tf/) is a network load-balancer implementation for Kubernetes clusters using standard routing protocols.
-By installing MetalLB, it will support the LoadBalancer services within the Kubernetes cluster.
+[MetalLB](https://metallb.universe.tf/) is a software solution that provides a network load balancer implementation for Kubernetes clusters using standard routing protocols.
+By installing MetalLB, it will support the LoadBalancer services within the Kubernetes clusters.

-This section describes the steps to deploy MetalLB and configure it to support the Kubernetes *LoadBalancer* services in the cluster.
+This section describes the detailed steps to deploy MetalLB and configure it to support the *LoadBalancer* services in the Kubernetes clusters.

 #### 1 Deploy MetalLB: